-While attending the recent BVI Charter Yacht Show I had the opportunity to visit with the Ted and Gina the crew aboard the charter yacht COOL CHANGE, a Leopard 47 catamaran that is based in the Grenadines.
+I had an opportunity to visit with Ted and Gina the crew aboard the charter yacht COOL CHANGE, based in the Grenadines.
 Capt.
 Ted mentioned during the my visit that he would be happy to prepare a “cheat sheet” with tips on the ins and outs of booking a Grenadines yacht charter.
-Below is the information he provided.

-Booking charters in the Grenadines may appear a little complex to the uninitiated yet in practice it is no different to any other charter booking.
-Once one becomes aware of the best ‘hubs’ for airlines and becomes familiar with the easiest down-island routings as well as embarkation and disembarkation points it becomes a breeze.
+Booking charters in the Grenadines may appear a little complex to the uninitiated.
+In practice it is no different than any other charter booking.
+Once one becomes aware of the best ‘hubs’ for airlines, familiar with the easiest down-island routings as well as embarkation and disembarkation points, it becomes a breeze.

-There is also an excellent DVD production entitled ‘The Caribbean You’re Looking For’, this DVD is available without cost and can be obtained from the addresses above.
-We are certain that you will be most impressed with the presentation.
+There is an excellent video production entitled ‘The Caribbean You’re Looking For’, We are certain that you will be most impressed with the presentation.

 The local airline, SVG Air, in association with Mustique Air and TIA 2000, also produce a magazine named ‘The Grenadine Air Alliance’.
 It showcases both The Grenadines as well as Grenada.
 Further information relating to it’s availability can be obtained by emailing the publishers at; email@example.com or contact SVG Air’s CEO direct at firstname.lastname@example.org

-The Grenadines is well known for it’s scuba diving with most of the Islands offering reputable ‘Rendezvous Diving Operators’.
-COOL CHANGE will be very happy to arrange diving wherever and whenever you may require that activity, even up to the day before the dive.
+The Grenadines is well known for it’s scuba diving with most of the Islands offering reputable ‘Rendezvous Diving Operators‘.
+Your yacht’s Captain will be very happy to arrange your Rendezvous Diving wherever and whenever, even up to the day before the dive.
 The average price for such a dive is around $ 90.00 USD (two tank dive).
 Upon your request we will be happy to supply a list of dive operators.